YarekTyshchenko/asteroids/Readme.md

 Serverside:

-- Collision detection for craft and shells
+- Collision detection for shells
-- physics for bumping
 - Add asteroids
 - Health
 - Minimap where player and asteroids are